 Irish Freemasonry in crisis

 Assistant to the Irish Grand Secretary, Morgan McCreadie, recently admitted to the Irish Times (Apr 30, 2013) that the collapse has become so pronounced that the fraternity only recruited 20 new members the previous year.
-This is startling and unsustainable for an Institution with the expanse, influence and overheads that Freemasonry has!
+This is startling and surely unsustainable for an Institution with the expanse, influence and overheads that Freemasonry has.

 So what is happening?

-McCreadie does not do anything to assuage the suspicion of this generation of young Irishmen in regard to their perception of the Masonic Lodge.
+McCreadie does not do anything to dispel the concern of this generation of young Irishmen in regard to their perception of the Masonic Lodge.
 In an interview with the University Times, he actually (amazingly) encourages them to avoid Freemasonry.
 He curtly counsels: “I would discourage people who are young, when I say young I mean under 28, from joining.
 I mean, they can join when they’re 21, but it’s far too young.
 They should be chasing women, getting drunk and failing exams” (18th July 2016).

 These 3 issues have combined to have a crippling effect upon the moral of the surviving members.
 They are suffering from growing fatigue, disillusionment and waning interest in the whole Masonic system.